Anacortes, Washington: Recreation and tourism

 Anacortes is a popular destination for boaters and those traveling on to the San Juan Islands.
 The city maintains a 220 acre city park on the northwestern end of Fidalgo Island named "Washington Park".
 This park features camping, boat launching, and views of the San Juan Islands.
 The most prominent view is of Cypress Island.

 As a result of Anacortes' proximity to the Strait of Juan de Fuca, the area provides opportunities for whale-watching.
 The waters off of Anacortes and Fidalgo Island are home to several varieties of marine-life, including three resident Orca pods.

-Anacortes Community Forest Lands, 2800 acre with 50 mi of mountain biking and hiking trails, are a rare amenity in a city the size of Anacortes.
+Anacortes Community Forest Lands, 2800 acre with 50 mi of mountain biking and hiking trails, are a valuable amenity in a city the size of Anacortes.
 In adjacent Mount Erie Park, a number of rock climbing routes are popular on the cliffs of the south and west faces of Mount Erie.
 Mount Erie offers scenic vistas from its 1273-foot peak.

 Anacortes hosts many long-distance cyclists, as it is the western terminus of the Adventure Cycling Association's Northern Tier cross-country bicycle route, which ends in Bar Harbor, Maine.

-Anacortes is also home to The Business, a record store and concert venue voted Washington's best record shop.
-Founded in 1978, the store is notable for its many musicians who have worked there, including Bret Lunsford, Phil Elverum and Karl Blau.
-The Business is located in the Alfred Olson Building which is part of the National Register of Historic Places.